evilfeonix/HUNTER/README.md

 With Hunter, you can easily know much about your victims, and plan a successful feature attack, examples.
 - See if their browser is vulnerable to other cyber attacks
 - Used our `word-gen` to generate a list of password based on victims information
-- Used our `email-cracker` to try cracking their email password
-- Used our `geo-phone` to know much about their phone number and their approximately location
-- Used our `ip-info-fetcher` to know about their ip address and their approximately location

 # **Features**:
 1. Hunter detect the date and time victims visit our malicious link